- Places to Explore

 - Fodor's Choice

-Mariinsky Theatre of Opera and Ballet (Once known as the Kirov and still advertised internationally under that brand, the world-renowned Mariinsky is one of Russia's finest artistic institutions, a definite must-see.
-The names Petipa, Pavlova, Nijinsky, and Nureyev—and countless others associated with the theater and the birth of ballet in St. Petersburg—are enough to lure ballet lovers to an evening here.
-The Mariinsky is without doubt one of the best ballet companies in the world, with a seemingly inexhaustible supply of stars.
+The names Petipa, Pavlova, Nijinsky, and Nureyev—and countless others associated with the theater and the birth of ballet in St. Petersburg—are enough to lure ballet lovers here from around the globe.
+The Mariinsky is without a doubt one of the best ballet companies in the world, with a seemingly inexhaustible supply of stars.

 Fodor's Trip Planning Ideas